Create the Falling Blocks application

 - Update application data and render the scene

 How to use this tutorial

 This tutorial walks you through the Falling Blocks application and explains the purpose of each section of code.
 You don't need to type any code yourself; it's all included in the main.c file of the Falling Blocks project.
 You can open that file in the QNX Momentics IDE and follow along using the code samples that are provided throughout the tutorial.
-Alternatively, you can download the completed Falling Blocks project.
+To see the complete code that is used in this tutorial, you can download the Falling Blocks sample from GitHub.